Paul Hardesty: Tenure

 In February 2019, Hardesty voted in favor of a bill to increase the minimum age to purchase tobacco products to 21 and to make it a crime to smoke in a vehicle with a child as a passenger.
 Hardesty said his vote was influenced by his personal experiences of driving with his parents from Logan to Barboursville on Sundays, with his parents chain-smoking all along the way.
 Hardesty said he vomited in an identical spot on every ride because of the lack of fresh air and the winding road.

 In March 2019, Hardesty voted against HB 2519, a bill to allow, with certain exceptions, people with concealed carry permits to carry weapons on college campuses in West Virginia.
 All of West Virginia's colleges and universities had been against the passage of the bill.

+In 2023, Hardesty endorsed Republican, Moore Capito for Governor.
+Hardesty donated $5,600 to Capito’s campaign, according to reports filed with the West Virginia Secretary of State.